rejunity/riscv-bareboot/README.md

 # RISC-V Bare Metal Tiny OS
 Coding RISC-V bare metal boot loader and exokernel OS for education purposes.

-## Goal
+## The Goal
-Learn how to build minimal OS for RISC-V architecture:
+The goal of this project is to learn how to build minimal OS for RISC-V architecture.
 - Source code should be small and self-explanatory.
 Aim at 2-3 files.
 - No external dependencies except the RISC-V GNU toolchain.
 - Load and execture ELF binary in User Space.
 Trap invalid operations without crashing the whole machine.
 - Small RAM memory footprint.
 Aim below 16KB.
 - Provide basic syscalls.
-- Run on real hardware such as SiFive E board.
+- Run on real hardware such as SiFive E development board.
 - Run small user space "hello world" program.
 Playable "Tetris" as a stretch goal!

+## Build & Run
+### Toolchain
+### QEMU

 ## Understanding RISC-V
 To start building the bare metal OS, we need an absolute minimal bootable sample code for RISC-V system.
 The very first stop would be pure RISC-V assembly example that does exactly that: https://github.com/noteed/riscv-hello-asm.
 Boots and prints "Hello".

 RISC-V Instruction Set Architecture (ISA) is very elegant and easy to learn.
 One could turbocharge into RISC-V assembly with a single double-sided page https://github.com/jameslzhu/riscv-card/blob/master/riscv-card.pdf and RISC-V Assembly Programmer's Manual https://github.com/riscv/riscv-asm-manual/blob/master/riscv-asm.md

+As of writing there are several development boards and virtual environments that sport RISC-V core.
+QEMU emulates at least two physical devices `SiFive E` and `SiFive U`.

+## Booting RISC-V and Priveleged Execution

 Reset vector, ROM, RAM addresses.

 M/S/U modes

+Physical Memory Protection (PMP)

+## Devices
 Flattened Device Tree (FDT)

-Physical Memory Protection (PMP)

 Syscalls

 ## Steps
 - Second Stage Bootloader.
-CPU is in M-mode (Machine mode).
+CPU starts in M-mode (Machine mode).
 - Handle hardware threads (HARTs) and setup stack for each.
 - Handle miniam device initialization: UART.
 Use Flattened Device Tree (FDT) when available.
 - Transition from M-mode (machine) to S-mode (supervisor).